 resources and opportunities, please, visit: http://www.hr.ubc.ca/faculty-staff-resources/.
 Information about the surrounding community can be found at: http://www.hr.ubc.ca/worklife-relocation/.

 To apply for this position please visit the link - http://www.hr.ubc.ca/careers-postings/faculty.php (Job Opening ID#26962)

 Applicants are asked to submit:

-(i) a cover letter outlining qualification for the position and fit with the Chemistry unit and the IKBSAS;
+(i) a cover letter, addressed to Dr. Gino DiLabio (Head, Department of Chemistry), outlining qualification for the position and fit with the Department and the IKBSAS;

 (ii) a curriculum vitae;

 (iii) a one-page statement of research interests and a five-page (maximum) research proposal.
 The proposal must be original; articulate a long-term vision that demonstrates impact, in terms of groundbreaking advances in the field and/or on society; outline short-term objectives; and define the methodologies to be employed;